Viliami Moala: College career

 Moala arrived at California weighing 387 lb, but managed to shed almost 70 pounds with a nutrition plan designed specifically for him by Suzanne Nelson, Cal's director of sports performance and nutrition, along with workouts under the supervision of strength and conditioning coach Mike Blasquez.
 Initially, he was thought to remain in the 350–360 lb range, but eventually shed more weight on request of head coach Jeff Tedford.
 As a true freshman, Moala saw limited action in all 13 games of the 2011 season, recording four tackles (2 solo) for the year.
-Getting in all of his action off the bench, he was one of only three true freshman to appear in all Golden Bear games, along with Mustafa Jalil and Richard Rodgers II.
+Getting in all of his action off the bench, he was one of only three true freshmen to appear in all Golden Bear games, along with Mustafa Jalil and Richard Rodgers.
 Moala was also used as one of the backfield blockers in the team's punt game.

 In his sophomore season, Moala was a backup to senior Aaron Tipoti and appeared in ten games.
 In the second game of the season, against Southern Utah, he recorded a tackle for a loss of one yard, and a pass breakup.
 Moala's best performance came in a game against the then-No.13 USC Trojans at the Los Angeles Memorial Coliseum.
 Lining up opposite of All-Pac-12 center Khaled Holmes, Moala registered three tackles, including one unassisted.

-Moala entered the 2014 NFL Draft after his junior season.
+Moala entered the 2014 NFL draft after his junior season.